Google revamps search engine with Discover news feed and activity cards

 The goal is to help people as they do longer-term searches, like planning trips, seeking health advice and making employment choices -- things that won't be answered necessarily by one search query.

-One new feature is called an "activity card," which will show up in your search results if you've done repeat searches on one topic.
-For example, if you're planning a camping trip, your activity card will show past searches, related searches, and other content suggestions.
+One new feature is called an "activity cards," which will show up in your search results if you've done repeat searches on one topic.
+For example, if you're planning a camping trip, your activity card will show past searches, related searches and other content suggestions.
 Another new feature called "collections" lets you save past searches.

-Google is also adding a news feed called "Discover" to its mobile browser that will bring up content you might be interested in -- without you typing in a query in the first place.
-It will surface things like articles about restaurants or your favorite sports teams.
+Google is also adding a news feed called "Discover" to its mobile browser that'll bring up content you might be interested in -- without you having to type in a query.
+It'll surface things like articles about restaurants or your favorite sports teams.

 The company is also revamping Google Images, its search engine specifically for photos, with new ranking algorithms and a redesigned look.
 The search giant is also bringing its Google Lens tool, which lets people find more information about objects in photos, to Google Images.
 For example, if you see a crib in an Image search, you'll be able to tap on it to see buying information or reviews.